 As mentioned above, construction defects are an often-litigated area of construction law.
 This includes breach of contract, breach of warranty, strict liability, and negligence.
 A typical breach of contract situation might involve a completed home construction project that doesn’t live up to the standards that both the homeowner and contractor agreed upon.
 A breach of warranty action is similar, but here the contractor has given the owner a specific, time-sensitive warranty (such as a year) against a defect.
 If that defect arises, the homeowner may be able to bring a lawsuit against the contractor.

 In a strict liability action, the contractor is held liable, despite who was negligent.
 For instance, let’s say the contractor installed top-of-the-line granite counter tops, but within six months the granite begins to have unsightly blotches, the contractor may be held strictly liable for the damages, depending on state law.

 Finally, there is a negligence cause of action that may be available to the homeowner in certain circumstances.
 Let’s imagine that the contractor hires a subcontractor to do plumbing work in the back of the house.
-The subcontractor plumbers have to dig a hole in the ground, but fail to put the cement back over the hole when complete.
-If the homeowner or any one of her family members of invited guests falls in the hole and injures themselves, the contractor may be held liable for negligence.
+The subcontractor plumbers have to dig a hole in the ground but fail to put the cement back over the hole when complete.
+If the homeowner, any of her family members, or invited guests falls in the hole and injures themselves, the contractor may be held liable for negligence.

 Construction Law Overview: Related Resources